reedy/ESP32-RevK/revk.md

 #### Messages from the device

-In most cases the payload is JSON.
+In most cases the payload is JSON, usually as a JSON object.

 |Prefix|Meaning|
 |------|-------|